Twingate/terraform-provider-twingate/docs/data-sources/users.md

 - `id` (String) The ID of the User
 - `is_admin` (Boolean, Deprecated) Indicates whether the User is an admin
 - `last_name` (String) The last name of the User
 - `role` (String) Indicates the User's role.
-Either ADMIN, DEVOPS, SUPPORT, or MEMBER.
+Either ADMIN, DEVOPS, SUPPORT or MEMBER.
 - `type` (String) Indicates the User's type.
 Either MANUAL or SYNCED.